amazeeio/prometheus-chart/README.md

         helm --tiller-namespace tiller upgrade --install mysql-exporter stable/prometheus-mysql-exporter --set datasource="mysql-exporter:password@(mysql-hostname:3306)/" --namespace prometheus-prod

 3. Configure Prometheus to scrape the above.
 See example config in `values.yaml`.

+# Nginx proxy in front of Prometheus and Alertmanager

+Setup basic authentication by putting nginx in front of Prometheus and Alertmanager services.

+1. Deploy nginx inside prometheus namespace: oc new-app amazeeio/nginx

+2. Create ConfigMap and mount it inside the nginx container to `/etc/nginx/conf.d` See `nginx-prometheus.conf`

+3. Create routes for Prometheus and Alertmanager with appropriate hostnames pointing to nginx service

+4. Add `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD` environment variables to nginx deployment